Why does tea make me nauseous? This is a question people often ask, and we thought we’d put together a short guide to explain what is going on here.

 Found in varying levels across tea types, tannins can irritate the stomach lining, leading to that unpleasant nauseous feeling.

 Yet, fear not, fellow tea lovers!
 You can mitigate the impact of tannins by choosing certain tea varieties.
-Opt for white or green teas, which generally contain fewer tannins, and try shortening the steeping time to minimize their release.
+Opt for white or green teas, which generally contain fewer tannins than black teas, and try shortening the steeping time to minimize their release.

 Why Does Tea Make Me Nauseous on an Empty Stomach?